Xylitol is a type of natural sugar alcohol found in plants and is also a type of colorless crystalline solid that is easily soluble in water.

 Can Dogs Eat Gummy Bears Without Xylitol?

 No, the gummy bears without xylitol are also not safe for consumption by the canine.
-Although gummy bears without xylitol are safer options than the ones consisting of xylitol but still not preferred.
+Although gummy bears without xylitol are safer options than those with xylitol, they are still not preferred.

 As per the research, a piece of information has been obtained that the xylitol, after its ingestion, gets rapidly absorbed into the bloodstream of the canine.